Tom Petty and the Heartbreakers: Petty's death and aftermath (2017–present)

 Early in the morning on October 2, 2017, Petty was found unconscious in his home, not breathing, and in full cardiac arrest.
-Following premature media reports of his death, Petty later officially died at the UCLA Medical Center in Santa Monica, California.
+Following premature media reports of his death, Petty died at the UCLA Medical Center in Santa Monica, California.
 He was 66.

 Though the group did not formally disband, Petty stated in his final interview, with the Los Angeles Times a few days before his death, that the Heartbreakers would probably disband if one of its members died or became too ill to perform.

 In April 2018, Campbell, Tench and Ferrone acted as the house band for the Light Up the Blues benefit concert in Los Angeles, backing Beck, Neil Young, Patti Smith, and Stephen Stills, with whom they performed Petty's "I Won't Back Down".
 That same month, it was announced that Campbell (along with Neil Finn) had joined Fleetwood Mac to replace lead guitarist Lindsey Buckingham.

+In September 2023, Campbell, Tench and Ferrone backed Bob Dylan for a surprise performance at Farm Aid.